 Investment Flows Rapidly To Cell & Gene Therapy Companies, But Returns Are Muted

 Despite the small number of approved drugs, cell and gene therapy companies attract a growing amount and proportion of private and public investment.
-Although all private investment in life sciences has grown substantially over the past 10 years, the rapid growth of investment in cell and gene therapy companies is remarkable.
+Although all private investment in life sciences has grown substantially over the past 10 years, notably, the investment in cell and gene therapy companies has seen remarkable rapid growth.

 The takeaway for cell and gene companies and their investors is that it is important to separate hype from science.
 This is an emerging space with a massive potential opportunity, but until commercially proven, it still bears a significant amount of risk.